 Are you?

-Clinicians can refer directly to us via email.
+Clinicians can refer service users directly to us via email.

 Service users should be ready to start exploring opportunities for work within 30 days of working with an IPS Employment Specialist.
 This could be looking at jobs in the type of industry you'd like to work in, based on your skills and interests.